Equity mutual funds invest primarily in stocks of several companies. As per the Securities and Exchange Board of India

 With the significant risks involved, the risk-return ratio becomes an essential factor for consideration.
 To judge this, the Sharpe Ratio is a critical metric associated with the equity fund’s performance.

 Sharpe Ratio is an indicator of risk-adjusted return.
-It represents the excess return given by the fund for a given level of risk.
+It represents the excess return provided by the fund for a given level of risk.
 In short, the higher the Sharpe ratio, the better is the risk-adjusted return for that fund.

 5. Top 5 Best Equity Mutual Funds in India